realACO/Online_Voting_System/README.md

 > ⚠️ Note: This project is currently available for local use only.
 You can run it on a PHP server like XAMPP by following the setup instructions.

+## 🧠 What I Learned

+- How to structure a full-stack PHP project
+- Session handling in PHP
+- Working with MySQL and form data
+- Basic UI design with HTML and CSS